 \section{Conclusion}

-In this paper, we presented a novel method, \texttt{\methodName}, for integrating content from multiple LoRAs to generate images.
-Our approach addresses the limitations of existing methods by dynamically adjusting attention maps during image generation, ensuring each LoRA guides the diffusion process towards its designated image region.
-Moreover, we introduce a DINO-based metric for a more granular analysis of individual LoRA contributions.
-Our results demonstrate that \texttt{\methodName} outperforms existing baselines in faithfully merging content from multiple LoRAs.
-This paves the way for more expressive and controllable image generation with LoRAs, fostering creativity and diverse image manipulation possibilities.
+We present a training-free method, \methodName{}, for integrating multiple LoRAs to compose images.
+Our approach addresses the limitations of existing methods by dynamically adjusting attention maps in test-time, ensuring each LoRA guides the diffusion process toward its designated subject.
+Our experimental results demonstrate that \methodName{} significantly outperforms existing baselines across various metrics, including DINO-based similarity, CLIP alignment, and user study evaluations, showcasing its robustness in faithfully representing and blending multiple LoRAs.
+Unlike other methods, our approach does not require training specific LoRAs and is compatible with a wide range of community-developed LoRAs available on platforms like Civit.ai.
+By making our source code and LoRA collection public, we aim to promote transparency and reproducibility, as well as encourage further advancements in this area.